New & Used Chevrolet SS: In Depth

 GET A FREE PRICE QUOTE

 It's been nearly two decades since Chevy had a rear-drive sedan in its showrooms, and it's acquiring this one almost by chance.
 The Chevy SS is a lightly reworked version of the Australian-market Commodore sedan--which just a few years ago was sold by GM here in the U.S. as the Pontiac G8.
 When Pontiac was shuttered, it was transplanted into the Chevy lineup in a more discreet way--as the Caprice PPV, a vehicle sold specifically for fleet use, primarily for police and other law enforcement.MORE: See our 2014 Chevrolet SS review

 With its return to the mainstream, the car gets the SS badge, but it still will be a relatively rare sight on the roads.
 The four-door companion piece to the Camaro coupe will be sold in limited volumes, as a halo car for a sedan lineup that now includes the Sonic, the Cruze, the Malibu, and Impala.

 The SS looks the part of a classic rear-drive sedan.
-It's still a handsome shape, years after its first introduction, with a light upkick to its tail and squat muscle-car proportions.
-The cockpit gets the most updates, with blue interior lighting and other new surfaces and features to bring it up to a more modern pace.
+It's still a handsome shape, years after the body panels were introduced on the G8, with a light upkick to its tail and squat muscle-car proportions.
+The cockpit gets the most updates compared to the Pontiac, with blue interior lighting and other new surfaces and features to bring it up to a more modern pace.

 There's only one engine offered in the SS: GM's 415-horsepower, 6.2-liter V-8.
 For 2014, only a six-speed automatic was available.
 The Camaro-like power supply sends its output to the rear wheels here too, and GM says the SS will run to 60 mph in about 5.0 seconds.